MittalMonika/YOLOv8_fastapi/README.md

+🚀 ** YOLOv8 & FastAPI Object Detection !**

+This repository bridges the power of YOLOv8 — a renowned real-time object detection model — with the agility of FastAPI, a contemporary web framework known for its stellar performance in building APIs.
+Beyond just a model and a framework, we've integrated Docker for seamless building, shipping, and running of distributed applications.

+One of the key features of this project is its capability to handle documents.
+We've developed a mechanism where tables within documents are meticulously tagged.
+Post tagging, these tables undergo Optical Character Recognition (OCR) to extract and display their content, ensuring precise data retrieval.

+Leverage this repository as a solid starting point for object detection ventures or simply to understand the integration of these cutting-edge technologies.

-A# 🚀 Setting up and Running YOLOv8 using FastAPI --fastapi_yolo
+## 🚀Setting up and Running YOLOv8 using FastAPI

-Ensure you have all the prerequisites and follow the instructions below to set up and run fastapi_yolo.
+Ensure to have all the prerequisites and follow the instructions below to set up and run fastapi_yolo.

 ## 📋 Prerequisites